Alex Tabarrok at Marginal Revolution blogs about how some ideas seem notably behind their time:

 On the other hand, in identifying ideas behind their time, it seems that we need different sorts of evidence.
 Taborrok uses the standard of whether their fruits could have been produced a long time earlier (“A lot of the papers in say experimental social psychology published today could have been written a thousand years ago so psychology is behind its time”).
 We need evidence that people in a previous time had all the intellectual resources to generate and see the use of the idea.
 Perhaps this makes identifying ideas behind their time harder or more contentious.

-Perhaps formal causal inference — and some kind of corresponding new notation, such as Pearl’s do(x) operator — is an idea behind its time.1 Judea Pearl’s account of the history of structural equation modeling seems to suggest just this: exactly what the early developers of path models (Wright, Haavelmo, Simon) needed was new notation that would have allowed them to distinguish what they were doing (making causal claims with their models) from what others were already doing (making statistical claims).2
+Perhaps formal causal inference — and some kind of corresponding new notation, such as Pearl’s do(x) operator or potential outcomes — is an idea behind its time.1 Judea Pearl’s account of the history of structural equation modeling seems to suggest just this: exactly what the early developers of path models (Wright, Haavelmo, Simon) needed was new notation that would have allowed them to distinguish what they were doing (making causal claims with their models) from what others were already doing (making statistical claims).2

 In fact, in his recent talk at Stanford, Pearl suggested just this — that if the, say, the equality operator = had been replaced with some kind of assignment operator (say, :=), formal causal inference might have developed much earlier.
 We might be a lot further along in social science and applied evaluation of interventions if this had happened.